 But to be honest, I don’t really want a whole damn cow.

 Frankly, I’m a bit of a slutty boozer that likes to play the field with many different types of wines and alcoholic beverages.
-Pretty much just peruse the archives of this “wine blog” and you will see.
+Just peruse the archives of this “wine blog,” and you will see.
 For every couple of wine-related posts I do, I’m just as likely to post about a whiskey like the Edradour 10 year or a beer like the Bourbon County series from Goose Island.

-That is why flexibility with wine clubs is so key.
+That is why flexibility with wine clubs is so vital.
 Here, again, I’ll tip my hat to Tablas Creek for offering options of 6, 12 and 24 bottle commitments.
-Each tier has its own ancillary perks, letting consumers pick just how much cow they want to bring home.
-Starting with a 6 bottle a year commitment is not going to tie down my wine racks.
+Each tier has its ancillary perks, letting consumers pick just how much cow they want to bring home.
+Starting with a six-bottle a year commitment is not going to tie down my wine racks.

 But I decided to go with the 12 bottle VINsider tier because A.) I saw 12 bottles on their shop page alone that I want to drink and B.) It seemed like having “Shipment wines specially selected by our winemakers” increased my odds of getting the geeky bottles I want.